THE REVEALING OF THE SONS OF GOD

 And He Himself gave some to be apostles, some prophets, some evangelists, and some pastors and teachers, (Ephesians 4:11)

 The ascended Christ has given to His Body a multitude of varied gifts and ministries.
 The purpose of the gifts and ministries given to the Body is that each member may grow into perfection in the Head, Christ.

-For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ: (Ephesians 4:12)
+for the equipping of the saints for the work of ministry, for the edifying of the body of Christ, (Ephesians 4:12)